 Out WestThree new plays by Tanika Gupta, Simon Stephens and Roy Williams.
 Co-Directed by Rachel O’Riordan & Diane Page.

-This summer we reopen with Out West – the world premiere of three new short plays written by three of the UK’s leading playwrights.
+The world premiere of three new short plays written by three of the UK’s leading playwrights.

 All rooted in West London, the plays explore race, identity and our sense of place and purpose, presented together as a triple bill.